Marion County, Texas Demographics 2026

 Economy, Income & Housing

 The median household income in Marion County is $47,447.
 This is 38% lower than the state median of $76,292.
-Compared to the national median of $78,538, household income here is 40% lower.
+It is also 40% lower than the national median of $78,538.
 The poverty rate stands at 18.4%.
 This is 33% higher than the state poverty rate of 13.8%.
 The unemployment rate is 8.4%.
 This is 64% higher than the state rate of 5.1%.
 The median home value is $110,500.
 Housing costs are 58% lower than the state median of $260,400.
 With a home-value-to-income ratio of just 2.3x, Marion County is one of the most affordable housing markets in the area.
 77.4% of occupied housing units are owner-occupied.
 This homeownership rate is 24% higher than the state average of 62.6%.

 Race & Ethnicity